Cryptokkie/queueaxieteams/README.md

 ### Why?
 At the moment of writing users of axieinfinity have to click several times per team to send it for three battle rounds.
 I have over 30 teams and it got annoying, that is why I decided to write this script.
 It's just a temporary solution until the axie devteam improves this functionality.
+Than we can all think back of this time and smile.
+How silly we were...

 ### How to use the script:

   In google chrome:
   - go to 'My teams' https://axieinfinity.com/battle-lobby/my-teams
   - open chrome's developer window (ctrl+shift+i)
-  - in the console: dump this entire script there and press enter
+  - in the console: dump the entire JavaScript content of the file: attack.js there and press enter
   - if there are still battles ready repeat the last steps (reload the page (ctrl+R) and paste the script in the console again, press enter.)